JL337/BashDeployApp/README.md

-# Stage and Deploy an Application on Azure
+# Stage and Deploy an Application to Azure

-This demo will describe how to take a premade application, stage it from GitHub and then deploy it live to Azure.
+This demo will describe how to take an application, stage it from GitHub and then deploy it live using Azure.

 ## Azure

-Log into Azure portal and open the Azure Command Line Interface (CLI).
+Log into Azure portal with your credentials and open the Azure Command Line Interface (CLI).

 ### Set Parameters